TonyDoc71/plutus-v2-starter-kit/README.md

 Before interacting with `Cardano Smart-Contracts`, a user needs to have a `utxo` with a minimum amount of `ADA` that can be used as [collateral](https://docs.cardano.org/plutus/collateral-mechanism).  (e.g `5 ADA`)

 > **Note**
-> Although the **Vasil** hardfork has improved the concept of collateral in cardano, We will cover it in this document so we will use the `Alonzo era` usage of collateral.
+> Although the **Vasil** hardfork has improved the concept of collateral in cardano, We will not cover it in this document so we will use the (old) `Alonzo era` usage of collateral.

 ```sh
 # Send 5 ADA to yourself to be used as collateral input